RHIT-CSSE/csse304/syllabus.md

 coursework.
 This practice not only fosters a culture of honesty and transparency but also prevents misunderstandings that might otherwise escalate to formal proceedings.
-Students should also be aware of what is appropriate help on homework assignments – [see policy here](https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - What Constitutes Misconduct.docx?d=w72d3dc4b233d4df68e10736359a06c80&csf=1&web=1&e=QWvFcM).
+Students should also be aware of what is appropriate help on homework assignments – <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - What Constitutes Misconduct.docx?d=w72d3dc4b233d4df68e10736359a06c80&csf=1&web=1&e=QWvFcM">see policy here</a> ).
 To ensure fairness and responsibility, any instances of suspected misconduct will be handled through the CSSE Integrity Committee.

-If a case of suspected misconduct arises, it will be submitted to the CSSE Integrity Committee for review (see [policies and procedures here](https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - Procedures.docx?d=wf4c70babf3ac434ba29d5518dca9f877&csf=1&web=1&e=1efwlT) and [possible penalties here](https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - Penalties %26 Evidence.docx?d=w916e293ca31a4493bdbdd6b78ed2d3dd&csf=1&web=1&e=wCWF2K)).
-The process includes an initial review of the evidence by the committee, a time for students to explain or admit to potential misconduct, and potentially a hearing to examine the circumstances and evidence.
+If a case of suspected misconduct arises, it will be submitted to the CSSE Integrity Committee for review (see <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - Procedures.docx?d=wf4c70babf3ac434ba29d5518dca9f877&csf=1&web=1&e=1efwlT">policies and procedures here</a>
+and <a href="https://rosehulman.sharepoint.com/:w:/r/sites/CS/Shared Documents/Pilot Integrity Policy/IntegrityPilotPolicy - Penalties %26 Evidence.docx?d=w916e293ca31a4493bdbdd6b78ed2d3dd&csf=1&web=1&e=wCWF2K">possible penalties here</a>).
+The process includes an initial review
+of the evidence by the committee, a time for students to explain or admit to potential misconduct, and potentially a hearing to examine the circumstances and evidence.
 Students are encouraged to continue